-IMPORTANT: this version of the ABMI HFIOSA1950s and HFIOSA1980s does not account for succession (or reclamation) of human footprint, but treats all types of human footprint on the landscape equally.
-Put another way, "successional" HF (HF in which natural vegetation regenerates after human disturbance ceases) is treated the same as "alienating" HF (HF types which are maintained permanently with altered vegetation) despite the vegetation recovery that almost certainly will have occurred since the development.
-The current dataset does not present age of disturbance or the current habitat/vegetation cover within features such as harvested areas (previously cut blocks) or seismic lines.
+IMPORTANT: this version of the ABMI HFI2010 (v2.0) does not account for succession (or reclamation) of human footprint, but treats all types of human footprint on the landscape equally.
+Put another way, "successional" HF (HF in which natural vegetation regenerates after human disturbance has ceased) is treated the same as "alienating" HF (HF types which are maintained permanently with altered vegetation) despite the vegetation recovery that almost certainly will have occurred since the development.
+The current dataset does not present age of disturbance or the current habitat/vegetation cover within features such as harvested areas (former cut blocks) or seismic lines.